 If symptoms were better during elimination and got worse when you reintroduced nightshades, you may want to continue to avoid eating them long-term.

-If symptoms were not different between the two periods, you should seek other treatments for your symptoms and continue eating nightshades.
+If symptoms weren’t different between the two periods, you should seek other treatments for your symptoms and continue eating nightshades.

-If you decide to eliminate nightshades long-term, you will be missing out on the nutrients they provide.
+If you decide to eliminate nightshades long-term, you’ll be missing out on the nutrients they provide.

 However, there are plenty of other foods to choose from that provide many of the same nutrients and health benefits.